MRamadhanKesaPI/Data-Preparation-Processes_for_PhoneNow...Customer-Churn/README.md

 # Data Preparation Process for PhoneNow: Customer Churn Analysis

-This process cleans and organizes raw data to make it ready for analysis.
-It involves importing data, fixing errors, and transforming it into a clear structure.
+The data preparation process ensures raw data is clean, consistent, and ready for analysis.
+It involves importing the data, fixing errors, and organizing it into a usable structure.
+This step is crucial for accurate and reliable results.

 Here are the steps I followed:
 1. [Data Import](#data-import)